 Where and when this code of conduct applies

-We expect participants to follow this code of conduct at our conference space, any external venue and related social events, such as conference-promoted post-event drinks, networking discussions, meetups and workshops.
+We expect participants to follow this code of conduct at our event space, any external venue and related social events, such as event-promoted post-event drinks, networking discussions, meetups and workshops.

 A note about Microaggressions